qiao-xin/DupGen_finder/README.md

 ## Preparing input files

-Pre-computed BLAST results and gene location information (GFF format) are required for running DupGen_finder successfully.
+Pre-computed BLAST results (-outfmt 6) and gene location information (GFF format) are required for running DupGen_finder successfully.

 1. For the target genome in which gene duplicaiton modes will be classified, please prepare two input files:
 	- ```target_species.gff```, a gene position file for the target species, following a tab-delimited format.
 For example, "Ath.gff".